 This layout of the store is carefully planned to utilize every square foot of the warehouse space.
 As a result of this, Costco makes more profit per square footage than any of its competitors.

-E-commerce is an essential sales channel for any retail seller nowadays.
-It has become an integral part of Costco's business model.
 In recent years Costco has entered the e-commerce business and has been consistently performing well in this segment.
 Costco offers its customers delivery and an option to order online if a product is not available in the store.

-Ancillary business:
+Ancillary business

 When you visit a Costco store, invariably, you would also visit their gas station.
 One gets cheaper retail products at Costco, but even gas is cheaper at Costco gas stations than at other gas stations.
 Costco's business model is so well carved out that it appeals to the customer from multiple angles.

 It provides a complete experience to them, from filling their car's gas tank to loading the car trunk with groceries and supplies.
 Customers find value in buying the membership, given that they will get access to not only in-house products but ancillary products such as gasoline.

 Conclusion

 Costco's business model works on various levels and utilizes various channels to engage customers and churn out those huge revenues year after year.
 Costco's business model leaves almost no room for any loopholes.
 Costco's willingness to go the extra mile to deliver the lowest prices to the consumer is commendable on the management's part.

 The real genius of Costco's business model is the holistic experience that it gives to the customer.
 Costco has been aggressively expanding across multiple countries and steamrolling competition in different markets.
 It is only a matter of time that Costco will be omnipresent across the globe, providing value to one and all.

 AppsRhino has delivered close to a hundred on-demand mobile app projects to multiple clients across the globe.
 AppsRhino can help you build your own retail sales mobile app within no time.
-To Contact please click here.